cubeapm/docs/docs/Installation/02_configure/02_configure.md

 # Possible values are none, viewer, editor, admin.
 auth.default-role=viewer

+# Disable sign-up and sign-in using email/password
+auth.method.email.disable=false

+# Disable self-service sign-up.
+Only admins will be able to add new users.
+auth.selfservice.signup.disable=false

 # Explicit address to advertise in cluster, e.g. 10.0.0.1.
 If not specified, CubeAPM will try to detect the address automatically.
 cluster.advertise-address=